These Scientists Have a Plan To Save the Dying Brain

 In some injuries, the brain produces biological factors that stimulate stem cells.
 Researchers are working to identify those factors—with the aim of someday translating the findings into new drugs to boost a patient's own stem cells.

-“If we can identify factors that stimulate these cells we could directly repair [them],” said Dr. Steven Kernie, chief of pediatric critical care medicine at New York Presbyterian Hospital, who is working on this research.
+“If we can identify factors that stimulate these cells we could directly repair [the brain],” said Dr. Steven Kernie, chief of pediatric critical care medicine at New York Presbyterian Hospital, who is working on this research.

 Other teams have been working on turning different types of brain cells into neurons.
 A team at Penn State University developed a cocktail of molecules that can convert glial cells, a type of brain cell, into functioning neurons in mice.
 The cocktail of molecules could be packaged into drug pills, the researchers said, perhaps one day taken by patients to regenerate neurons.